-- Energy phase 1. - starts with the stand backward on the neck on one foot, hands on top of the handles starts when feet lose contact with the neck - Rising phase 2.
-3. starts when lowering the first (swinging) leg - Lowering phase
+1. Energy phase starts with the stand backward on the neck on one foot, hands on top of the handles

-4. Landing phase starts when touching the Horses back with the foot of the first leg
+- 2. Rising phase starts when feet lose contact with the neck - 3.
+Lowering phase starts when lowering the first (swinging) leg - 4.
+Landing phase starts when touching the Horses back with the foot of the first leg